chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

     The match rate with standardizing strings and a jaro-winkler threshold of .975 is 26.93%

+## Enhancing Data Matching with AI Assistance

-One problem here is that some of the schools in the berkeley list are international, or not a school at all.
-Let's start by asking GPT to identify which are real schools and which are domestic.
+While our initial fuzzy matching using the Jaro-Winkler algorithm improved the match rate to 26.93%, we encountered a challenge: some entries in the Berkeley list are either international schools or not schools at all.
+To address this, we leverage the power of GPT to identify and filter valid domestic schools.

+We use GPT to determine which entries in the Berkeley dataset are valid schools and whether they are located in the United States.
+This step helps us focus our matching efforts on relevant entries, potentially improving the match rate.

 ```python